-Mazaher plays Zar which is a community healing ritual of drumming and dancing whose tradition is carried on mainly by women.
-Therefore, in the band of about ten members, women play the lead role in the performance while men have the secondary roles.
+Mazaher plays Zar; which is a community healing ritual of drumming and dancing that’s mostly carried on by women.
 Mazaher’s music is inspired by three styles of Zar music; Abul Gheit Zar, the Upper Egyptian Zar, and the Sudanese or African Zar.

 The band has performed in several countries worldwide such as Germany, Belgium, Spain, France and so many more.
-“In the Arab world, we’ve traveled to Lebanon, Tunisia, and Morocco. the concert in Morocco was one of my favorites as Morocco is actually one of the leading communities in terms of Zar music,” Umm Sameh, the lead singer of Mazaher ensemble, said.
+“In the Arab world, we’ve traveled to Lebanon, Tunisia, and Morocco. the concert in Morocco was one of my favorites as Morocco is actually one of the leading communities in terms of Zar music,” Umm Sameh, the lead singer of Mazaher ensemble, said to Scoop Empire.

-Mazaher’s magical performance is polyrhythmic as it’s played on drums and mangour.
+Mazaher’s magical performance is polyrhythmic as it’s played on Drums and Mangour.
 However, the show has three main sub-shows; it begins with a group performance.
 Then, one of the women performs a call and response singing.
 With hip-shaking, one performer uses a belt of goat hooves.
-As the show has begun with enthusiastic vibes, it also ended with the magical tunes of the flute.
+As the show begins with enthusiastic vibes, it also ends with the magical tunes of the flute.

 Mazaher was founded by Makan owner Ahmed El-Maghraby in 1999.
 Makan, located in Saad Zaghloul street in Cairo, focuses on music from different minority cultures.
 “We’re not just a platform for bands to perform on but we’re also trying to organize workshops for different types of arts,” Ahmed, one of the coordinators in Makan, said.

 The band includes members from different governorates in Upper Egypt.
-“Zar music is something we inherited from our parents and grand parents.
-We’re raised with these musical tunes in our system and we’ve learnt it by practice,” Umm Sameh, explained.
+“Zar music is something we inherited from our parents and grandparents.
+We’re raised with these musical tunes in our system and we’ve learned it by practice,” Umm Sameh, explained.